Siteimprove/alfa/README.md

 Alfa is an open and standards-based accessibility conformance testing engine used for testing websites built using HTML, CSS, and JavaScript against the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG/).
 It is the result of distilling the best parts of our proprietary accessibility conformance testing engine and implementing them on top of the open [Accessibility Conformance Testing (ACT) Rules Format](https://www.w3.org/TR/act-rules-format/).
 In comparison to our proprietary engine, Alfa also brings several improvements that make it possible to implement and execute advanced rules without relying on Siteimprove infrastructure.

+> :warning: Alfa is still in the very early stages of development.
+Nothing is final, nothing is published, and API stability is nowhere to be found.
+You should however not let it deter you from exploring the project and some of the new and interesting ideas we're trying to bring to the table.

 ## Contents

 * [Goals](#goals)